 The Program Counter (PC) specifies the address of the instruction to fetch for execution.
 The PC is 21 bits wide and is contained in three separate 8-bit registers.
 The low byte, known as the PCL register, is both readable and writable.
 The high byte, or PCH register, contains the PC<15:8> bits; it is not directly readable or writable.
 Updates to the PCH register are performed through the PCLATH register.
 The upper byte is called PCU.
 This register contains the PC<20:16> bits; it is also not directly readable or writable.
-Updates to the PCH register the PC<20:16> bits; it is also not directly readable or writable.
-Updates to the PCH register are performed through the PCLATH register.
+Updates to the PCU register are performed through the PCLATU register.